What’s the best price to charge for a product? How about, what’s the best price to charge for a product that’s not even developed yet?

 Price Testing Flow Chart

-In this flow chart the four prices are rotated and displayed to searchers looking for the keywords specified for this product.
+In this flowchart the four prices are rotated and displayed to searchers looking for the keywords specified for this product.
 (The same keywords are used for all four ads).

-Google Adwords allows rotation of the ads to searchers and provides good metrics to evaluate the responsiveness of each ad.
+Google Ads allows rotation of the ads to searchers and provides good metrics to evaluate the responsiveness of each ad.
 (Which, in this case, is simply how many clicked on the product landing page).

 If this were solely a “Price Test,” this campaign could be simplified by ending the test at the landing page to reveal which ad generated the greatest response.
 However this flow chart depicts a test which goes further by also seeing how many respondents would click on the “Buy” button.